 |

-Since my earliest years
+my earliest years of

-of performing, I have
+performing, I have done

-done benefit concerts
+benefit concerts for

-for causes and events
+causes and events that I

-that I believe in.
-Every
+believe in.
+Every year I

-year I have quite a few
+have quite a few people

-people contact me to ask
+contact me to ask if

-if I'll do a concert for
+I'll do a concert for

 their cause.
 I'm always